US public opinion on the North American Free Trade Agreement: Early public opinion and polling (1992–1993)

 Likewise, this plurality of ambivalence towards NAFTA persisted until the final administration of the poll on November 14, 1993.
 On the final poll, the plurality of poll respondents were in favor of NAFTA (36%).
 The known cause of this shift was due to a televised debate on NAFTA that pitted the then Vice President Al Gore against presidential candidate Ross Perot.
-The debate was held on November 9, 1993.
+The debate was held on November 9, 1993 on CNN news segment Larry King Live.

 Perot opposed NAFTA, stating that the policy would harm American workers (as the presumption was that American companies would outsource their labor to Mexico as soon as the agreement was put into effect);

 Gore supported NAFTA, stating how beneficial the agreement would be for both the US economy and its trade due to lower trade barriers (e.g. tariffs).
 As indicated by the positive uptick in support for NAFTA on the last administration of the NBC-Wall Street Journal poll, Gore was perceived by the public as the winner of the debate, ultimately augmenting public support towards NAFTA.